Staying Productive When All You Want to Do is Curl Up on the Couch

 But beyond this, even if you do know what to do and it’s not so daunting, it’s not only FINE to spend time on the couch doing nothing…it is imperative for your mental and physical health to have down time when you have absolutely nothing scheduled.

-That said, an inability to move forward with tasks is upsetting and can be related to depression, or just feeling down.
-If you suspect depression or you try these tips and tricks and they don’t work. please see your physician (I can work with you on this locally in Portland or as a team member online.)
+That said, if an inability to move forward with tasks is upsetting or impeding your life, it may be related to depression.
+If you suspect depression or you try these tips and tricks and they don’t work. please see your physician (I can work with you on this locally or virtually in Oregon, virtually in California, or as a team member online.)
+If you are having thoughts of self harm, or are in crisis, you can (as of the time of this post) call or text 9-8-8 24 hours a day, 7 days a week to get support.

 2. Are there things that can help with setting your circadian rhythm when you’re not going to sleep when it gets dark or waking as the sun rises?

 Yes!
 One of my favorite things is the combination of the blue light box by Philips, and the Daylight alarm clock, also by Philips.
-I have links for those here but you can also just search them on Amazon.
 If you’re having issues with staying productive and energetic at this time of year then this is a great way to work with your body’s natural rhythms to support a more energetic state.

 3. I’ve heard that activity trackers can be helpful but they’re so expensive, do you have any other ideas that can help motivate me when I just want to curl up on the couch with a cup of tea instead of getting outside?